Friday, July 12, 2019

 Thermaltake Water 3.0 Mounting hardware original vs modified.

-OPTION 4 - CUSTOM FAN SHROUD
+CHOICE 5 - CUSTOM FAN SHROUD

 Use the stock XB1X heatsink and create a custom fan shroud that goes between the rear PC case fan and the XB1X heatsink.
 To build it I'll probably be looking at using quite stiff plastic sheets, preferably see-through for the look of it.